xars7/the-777-playground/YouTubeVideoDownloader/ReadMe.txt

 download videos from YouTube and store them in a folder on your Desktop named "YouTubeVideoDownloader"

+***WINDOWS USERS***
+If you cannot find the folder on your desktop after downloading a video.
+Go to your file explorer and copy "YouTubeVideoDownloader" into the search without quotes.
+The folder has been created it just hasn't registered on your Desktop it's a weird bug that I'm currently trying to fix.

 In order to run this script in your own python interperter you need to have the following things